code2dipi/nasa-asteroid-backend/nasa-asteroids/README.md

 This application consists of a Spring Boot backend and a React frontend for exploring NASA's asteroid data.
-The backend aplication(REST API) will integrate the from NASA APIs endpoints(Neo -Feed and Neo-Lookup).
+The backend application(REST API) will integrate the NASA APIs endpoints(Neo -Feed and Neo-Lookup).

 ## Backend (Spring Boot)